contentful/apps/examples/autotagger/README.md

 - **autotagger**: Automatically tags entries using AI.
 - **filter**: Ensures only selected content types are autotagged.

+## Utilizing App Action call Functions

+This app can utilize [app actions](https://www.contentful.com/developers/docs/extensibility/app-framework/app-actions/) to autotag events on demand.
+Once you have built and uploaded your app to Contentful, create an app action and link it to the autotagger function using the [CMA](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/app-actions/app-actions-collection/create-an-action/console/js-plain) or the [Actions](https://app.contentful.com/deeplink?link=app-definition&tab=actions) tab on the App details page.
+Once you have created your action, place its id in the `appActionId` variable at the top of the [Sidebar.tsx](./src/locations/Sidebar.tsx) file, and reupload your app.

 ## Utilizing App Event handler Functions

-This app utilizes [app events](https://www.contentful.com/developers/docs/extensibility/app-framework/app-events/) to subscribe to the `Entry.auto_save` event.
-Once you have built and uploaded your app to Contentful, link the autotagger and filter functions to your app event subscription and subscribe to the `Entry.auto_save` event using the [CMA](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/app-event-subscriptions/app-event-subscription/update-or-subscribe-to-events/console/js-plain) or the [Events](https://app.contentful.com/deeplink?link=app-definition&tab=events) tab on the App details page.
+This app can utilize [app events](https://www.contentful.com/developers/docs/extensibility/app-framework/app-events/) to subscribe to the `Entry.auto_save` event.
+Once you have built and uploaded your app to Contentful, you can link the autotagger and filter functions to your app event subscription and subscribe to the `Entry.auto_save` event using the [CMA](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/app-event-subscriptions/app-event-subscription/update-or-subscribe-to-events/console/js-plain) or the [Events](https://app.contentful.com/deeplink?link=app-definition&tab=events) tab on the App details page.

 ## Libraries to use